Wave Attenuation in Drifting Sea Ice: A Mechanistic Model for Observed Decay Profiles: Conclusions

-Ultimately the model provides a solid theoretical foundation to better interpret observations of wave attenuation in drifting sea ice as found around Antarctica, and prompts for new measurements for further validation.
-Moreover, while only drag has been studied explicitly, the approach can be extended to better specify other wave attenuation mechanisms for integration in coupled wave-sea ice models.
+Ultimately the model provides a solid theoretical foundation to better interpret observations of wave attenuation in drifting sea ice as found around Antarctica, and prompts new concurrent measurements of waves, drift, and sea ice properties for further validation.
+Moreover, while only drag has been studied explicitly, the approach can be extended to better specify other wave attenuation mechanisms for integration in emerging coupled ocean-wave-sea ice models as the ones currently being developed in most weather forecasting agencies \citep {kousal2025bams}, e.g. ECMWF.